Disneyland Area / Anaheim Hotel Discounts

 The majority of major hotel chains (and many independently-owned hotels) offer American Automobile Association (AAA) discounts, which can give you significant savings.
 (Generally the same rates are offered for the Canadian equivalent, CAA.)
 If you are a member, always look for the AAA rate when checking online, or ask when calling for reservations.

 Many hotels offer very attractive discounts to members of AARP (American Association of Retired Persons).
-You only have to be 50 to join, and you don’t even have to be retired.
+They imply that you have to be 50 to join, but in fact anyone can join, and you don’t even have to be retired.
 Membership in AARP is very inexpensive and might pay for itself in one night’s stay!

 Priceline is a service that allows you to bid on hotel rooms, airfares and rental cars.
-(Note: Priceline is making it harder and harder to find the bidding area of its site: be sure to click on “Name Your Own Price” to get the real deals.)
-There are some amazing bargains to be had through Priceline and I use it myself to bid on hotels all the time!
-I always choose hotels in the 3 star or higher category, and I’ve never been disappointed.
-I have used Priceline successfully in Anaheim and was very pleased with the results.
+(Note: Priceline is making it harder and harder to find the bidding area of its site: be sure to select “Name Your Own Price” to get the real deals.)
+There are some amazing bargains to be had through Priceline!
+We always choose hotels in the 3 star or higher category, and we haven’t been disappointed so far.
 3 and 3.5 star hotels near Disneyland can often be had for about $45-$55 per night!

 With Priceline you won’t get to pick the exact hotel, and it’s critical to keep in mind that once you’ve made your bid, there is no going back.
 If it is accepted, you will be charged for the room immediately and there are no refunds or exchanges allowed.
 However, you can pick the general location (first choice is “Disneyland vicinity” hotels — anything else will be quite far away) and the number of “stars” (meaning the level of service and accommodations) you’d like.